akrai37/mozambique-app-269/README.md

 ### Lib File Hierarchy
 This offline-first Flutter application uses Hive to store its data locally, and Firestore to sync updates.

-`/lib/model`: The blueprints for Hive objects (ie. category, vocab, q&a, quiz, conversation)
+`lib/model/`: The blueprints for Hive objects (ie. category, vocab, q&a, quiz, conversation)
 - To generate the *.g.dart files, run ```dart run build_runner build --delete-conflicting-outputs``` in terminal (if fields not updating in generated files, mark each field as required in constructor)

-`/lib/repositories`: The functions that update/retrieve the Hive data directly
+`lib/repositories/`: The functions that update/retrieve the Hive data directly

+`lib/scripts/`: The scripts used to easily perform tasks at once (Check **Scripts** section for instructions)
+- `convertBase64ToJSON.js`: Converts the media files to base64 strings and adds them to the JSON files
+- `convertToBase64inJSON.js`: Converts the media files to base64 strings and adds them to the JSON files
+- `JSON2Firestore.js`: Uploads the JSON files to Firestore
+- `mozambique-fy.js`: Converts the spreadsheet to JSON files
+- `vocab2audio.js`: Converts the vocab words to audio files using tts2mp3.com API

+`lib/services/`: The functions that retrieve from the Firestore data and sync with the Hive data

+`lib/view/`: The UI of the app

-`/lib/view_model`: The bridge between model & view: functions that use the repositories to update the views
+`lib/view_model`: The bridge between model & view: functions that use the repositories to update the views

-`/lib/assets`: **Deprecated**

 ### Firebase Firestore:
 There are 2 important steps that are needed to allow the app to fetch from Firestore as you debug: